chloeekk/chloeekk.github.io/content/posts/how-to-analyze-industry-in-stock-market/index.md

 ---
-title: "How to Analyze Sectors in Stock Market?"
+title: "How to Analyze Industry in Stock Market?"
-description: "An in-depth analysis of valuation within the Software Infrastructure sector.
-Using Palantir as a case study, this guide explains how to evaluate sector positioning and risk for high-growth tech companies through quantitative comparisons of Market Cap, Price-to-Earnings (P/E), and Year-to-Date Performance."
+description: "An in-depth analysis of valuation within the Software Infrastructure industry.
+Using Palantir as a case study, this guide explains how to evaluate industry positioning and risk for high-growth tech companies through quantitative comparisons of Market Cap, Price-to-Earnings (P/E), and Year-to-Date Performance."
 date: 2025-12-06T07:45:12+08:00
 draft: false